Audition Update due to COVID-19

 I am interested in Musical Theater at Shawnee State.
 Can I still audition?

 Yes!
-We are postponing in-person auditions at this time but are accepting video submissions and working with students through GetAcceptd.
-We have also extended the deadline for applying for admission to the Musical Theatre program until July 1, 2020.
+We are scheduling in-person auditions at this time for the 2021-2022 academic year, and we are still accepting video submissions through GetAcceptd.
 For more information please contact Summer Logan at email@example.com.

 Thank you for your interest in the Musical Theatre program at Shawnee State University.
 Below please find instructions for applying to Shawnee State and requesting an audition.
 Please be sure to review the information carefully.
 It is to your advantage to apply as early as possible.